PoisotLab/MS_befwm_softwarenote/ms.md

 take several forms such as type II ($h = 1$ and $c = 0$), type III ($h > 1$ and
 $c = 0$), or predator interference ($h = 1$ and $c > 0$).

-As almost all organism metabolic characteristics vary predictably with body-mass [@brow04mte], these variations can be described by allometric relationships as described in @bros06ase.
-Hence, the per unit biomass biological rates of production, metabolism and maximum consumption follow negative power-law relationships with the typical adult body-mass [@pric12tmt; @sava04ebs].
+As almost all organism metabolic characteristics vary predictably with body mass [@brow04mte], these variations can be described by allometric relationships as described in @bros06ase.
+Hence, the per unit biomass biological rates of production, metabolism and maximum consumption follow negative power-law relationships with the typical adult body mass [@pric12tmt; @sava04ebs].

 \begin{equation}\label{e:production_rate}
 R_P =  a_r M_P^{-0.25}